Ibekwemmanuel7/hyperwind-now/README.md

 ---

-\## Motivation
+Motivation
 ---
 Low-altitude urban wind forecasting (0–500m AGL) is the hardest unsolved problem in drone and eVTOL operations.
-Standard NWP models operate at 3–25km resolution — far too coarse to capture the building wakes, terrain channeling, and microburst outflows that threaten small aircraft.
+Standard NWP models operate at 3–25km resolution which is far too coarse to capture the building wakes, terrain channeling, and microburst outflows that threaten small aircraft.
 This project builds a prototype end-to-end system that addresses this gap using ML nowcasting, physics constraints, and real-time data assimilation.

 ---
 \## System Architecture